Pokémon Go Guide: 18 Tips to Be the Very Best

-Unless you've been hiding under a Snorlax-sized rock over the past few days, there's a good chance you've caught Pokémon Go fever.
+Unless you've been hiding under a Snorlax-sized rock over the past year, there's a good chance you've caught Pokémon Go fever.
 Niantic Labs' mobile monster-catching simulator has successfully turned the real world into a Pokemon playground, where millions of fans are discovering that being outside is actually pretty darn fun.

 Pokéstops and Lures

 When you first fire up the game, you'll likely see a whole bunch of blue cubes on your map.
 These are Pokéstops: landmarks where you can get Pokéballs, potions and other key items just by walking up to them, tapping on them and spinning the icon that appears.
 You'll also gain experience points (XP) for dropping by Pokéstops, and can revisit them for rewards pretty often.

 You'll likely find the most Pokéstops in urban areas filled with notable landmarks, such as New York's Central Park.
 You can even use Yelp to find Pokéstops, and there are some third-party map tools out there that help you find Pokémon in your area.
 If a Pokéstop is glowing with pink hearts around it, that means that someone has dropped a Lure Module, which is a special item that attracts wild Pokemon for 30 minutes.
 You should always check out Lures for potentially big catches.

 Catching monsters is as simple as flicking a Pokéball out them, but you can get more out of your captures by throwing a curveball.
 To throw one, drag the Pokéball to the middle of the screen, spin it until it starts shining and flick it to the left or right; if it hits, you'll get a nice XP bonus.